RohitKochhar/ns-covid-model/README.md

 | --------------------------- | -------- | -------- | ------ | ------ | ------ | ------ | ------ | ------ | ------- | --------|
 |                             |    1%    |    3%    |   4%   |   4%   |   10%  |   13%  |   15%  |  20%   |    20%  |    10%  |

+When a new case is created, predict it will recover in an amount of days predicted by the above distribution.
+That many days later, it is removed from the active cases

+From this, it becomes clear to see that the main signal in our system is active cases.
+The higher the active cases, the tighter the restrictions and the lesser the transmission rate, less new infection while cases recover at a steady rate, causing the active cases to decrease over a period of 10 days.
+The lower the active cases, the higher the risk of transmission.

+It's important to note that even in the YELLOW zone, **transmission rate must be kept below 1** .
+That is, even in the YELLOW zone, the chance of a new infection for a given existing infection must be less than one, so tight restrictions must still be in place.

 # Prediction Results
 ## Iteration 0 - 2020-12-09